laboon/ebook/text/98_glossary_of_terms.md

 __Injection attack__: A kind of attack where the malicious user tries to get the victim's computer to execute arbitrary code.

+__Injection error__: An error where the system accidentally allows arbitrary code to be executed.
+Leaves the system vulnerable to an __injection attack__.

 __Input value__: A particular value which will be passed in to a test case.
 The distinction between this and precondition can be hazy in manual or other black-box testing; in white-box testing, values that you are passing in to the method under test (e.g. as arguments or parameters) are input values.

+__Integration__: Connecting multiple systems or subsystems to work together.

+__Integration error__: A type of error resulting from the incompatibilities or other problems at the boundary between different systems or subsystems.

+__Interface error__: An error where the interface to another system is defined incorrectly, or system accessing it does not do so correctly,

 __Integrity__: An attribute of a system, that only authorized users may write data.
 An element of the InfoSec Triad.